cine-io/cineio-broadcast-ios/README.md

 We recommend the excellent [VideoCore][VideoCore] library for publishing streams to the RTMP publishing endpoint.

+To get started, check out the [cineio-broadcaster-ios][cineio-broadcaster-ios] repository.

 ## Playback

 Every `CineStream` object has an `playUrlHLS` property.
 It should be possible to hook this up to an `MPMoviePlayerController` and you'll be on your way.

-## TODO

-- Working sample application for publishing.
-- Working sample application for playback.
+**COMING SOON:** working sample application for playback.

 ## Contributing